GirishaDevara/form-handling/README.md

 ## Form
-Django provides a range of tools and libraries to help you build forms to accept input from site visitors, and then process and respond to the input.
+Django provides a range of tools and libraries to help you build forms to accept input from site visitors, and then process and finally send that information back to the server.
 ### HTML forms
 In HTML, a form is a collection of elements inside `<form>...</form>` that allow a visitor to do things like enter text, select options, manipulate objects or controls, and so on, and then send that information back to the server.